 “I am thrilled to become an ambassador of Smart Works.
 I continue to be inspired by their work with women in building their confidence, self-esteem and personal style.
 I genuinely believe there’s a ripple effect to confidence building particularly with women so the more women we can help, the more that help can be multiplied.”

 Fiona Gunnion – Lead Manager for Smart Works Greater Manchester, delivering the Smart Works mission across Manchester since February 2017.
 Managing our Core Service, working closely with clients and referrals partners, outreach across Manchester, volunteers, stock, fundraising and maintaining key partnerships.

-“It is an inspiration every day to see the Smart Works service in action, we have such passion in the office to improve the lives of women across Manchester in raising confidence and encouraging economic dependence.”
+“It is an inspiration every day to see the Smart Works service in action, we have such passion in the office to improve the lives of women across Manchester in raising confidence and encouraging economic independence.”

 Lucy Sandilands – Marketing and Communications lead at Smart Works Greater Manchester.
-Lucy is studying Graphic Design at Huddersfield University, on her placement year at Smart Works Lucy is focusing on marketing, social media, partnerships and support within the office.
+Lucy is studying Graphic Design at Huddersfield University, on her placement year at Smart Works.
+Lucy is focusing on marketing, social media, partnerships and support within the office.